-7. Y. is a pansexual woman and human rights activist from Russia affirmatively seeking asylum.
-Her affirmative asylum application must be received by USCIS by July 27, 2023, although she may qualify for an exception to this if she remains in status as a student.
+9. Y. is a pansexual woman and human rights activist from Russia affirmatively seeking asylum.
+USCIS must receive her affirmative asylum application by July 27, 2023, although she may qualify for an exception to this if she remains in status as a student.
 Y. speaks Russian and English and lives in Central Illinois.
 (23-0160714)